Interior Designer Elkhart Goshen Indiana

-You see, our love affair with our home is not just about the size of the house or the floor plan, or the gardens or the cooking or the decorating--they are all just pieces of the puzzle--instead, a home is part of a much bigger picture.
+You see, our love affair with our home is not just about the size of the house, or the money, or the floor plan, or the gardens or the cooking or the decorating--they are all just pieces of the puzzle--instead, a home is part of a much bigger picture.

 So, we decided to love our family by loving the old house as much as it was loving us.

-But this meant change and change is a good thing but getting there can also be stressful.
+But this meant change and change is a good thing but getting there isn't always easy and without stress.

-I was already busy in a successful creative career as well as being a wife and mom and the thought of a home renovation was overwhelming especially thinking about all the decisions to be made.
-And because I'd made some poor choices in the past by flying by the seat of my pants, I decided it was better to create and follow an intentional plan this time so I would not regret my choices and let the 'if only's' divide my thoughts.
+I was already busy in a successful creative career as well as being a wife and mom and the thought of a home renovation was overwhelming especially thinking about all 1500 design decisions that needed to be made.
+And because I'd made some poor choices in the past, I decided it was better to create and follow an intentional plan this time so I would not regret my choices and let the 'if only's' divide my thoughts.

 So, I started my design research by asking for 'free advice'.
-I thought this would be an easy answer to my design challenges as I had plenty of ideas and had redesigned, staged and flipped another home a few years earlier.
+I thought this would be an easy answer to my design challenges as I had plenty of ideas and had redesigned, staged and flipped other homes earlier.
 But this time it was difficult and stressful.
-There were more variables, people to please, boxes to check and options to consider. and everyone I talked to had different opinions and points of view that either didn't make sense or fit our style, goals, values or budget.
+There were more variables, people to please, boxes to check and options to consider.
+And everyone I talked to had different opinions and points of view that either didn't make sense, feel right or fit our style, goals, values or budget.

-You see, there was no one qualified to answer my interior design questions, provide me with reliable interior design knowledge or to shepherd me through the process without a long term commitment of time and money.
+You see, there was no one qualified to answer my interior design questions, provide me with reliable interior design knowledge or to shepherd me through the process without sales pressure or a long term commitment of time and money.

-It was a massive remodel but we decided to invest in the details that reflected the old farmhouse's original warmth and character and open up the floor plan to better fit our family's lifestyle.
+It was a massive remodel but we decided to invest in the details that reflected the old farmhouse's original warmth and character and use the space to better fit our family's lifestyle.

-Here's what our floor plan basically looked like before...notice that giant utility room outlined in green....
+Here's what our floor plan looked like before...notice that giant utility room outlined in green....

 You'll notice we tried to maintain the original footprint of the house but make better use of the space.

 In addition the kitchen was gutted and rebuilt according to my drawings and specifications (which were determined by my lifestyle goals for the space).